baconpaul/six-sines/doc/design.md

 - preset scan user directory to make tree

 PLAY MODE:
-- Voice limit count
+- Voice limit count and Voice Count display
 - Pitch Bend support
 - Portamento maybe

 GENERAL AND CLEANUPS
+- Temposync the LFO
 - AM is somehow not quiet right.
 Signal to zero seems 'no modulation' not 'no output'
-- Temposync the LFO
 - Don't send VU etc when editor not attached
 - Edit area says "click a knbo to edit on startup"
-- SRProvider uses table, not pow
 - LFO in Pulse and S&H need a tiny little LPF to avoid super-clicka

 INFRASTRUCTURE: